 Partnership Build Sanctuaries

-The federation has partnered with the NC Division of Marine Fisheries and a private marine contractor on the construction of three oyster sanctuaries since 2009.
-With a combination of federal grants and state appropriations, this partnership built nearly 100 acres of new oyster sanctuary in Pamlico Sound.
+The federation has partnered with the NC Division of Marine Fisheries and a private marine contractor on the construction of four oyster sanctuaries since 2009: Crab Hole, Clam Shoal, Swan Island and Cedar Island.
+With a combination of federal grants and state appropriations, this partnership has built over 100 acres of oyster sanctuary in Pamlico Sound.

 Did You Know?